sopherapps/scdb/docs/HOW_INVERTED_INDEX_WORKS.md

-# How Search Index Works
+# How the Inverted Index Works

 This is how the search index for scdb works under the hood.
 Keep in mind that scdb is basically an inverted index implemented as a hashmap, backed by a list of doubly-linked cyclic lists of offsets.